-SOUTH JORDAN, Utah (ABC4) – In case you haven’t heard – and judging by the long lines it’s unlikely – Raising Cane’s opened its first Utah location last Tuesday.
+SOUTH JORDAN, Utah (ABC4) – In case you haven’t heard – and judging by the long lines it’s unlikely – Raising Cane’s opened its first Utah location earlier this summer.

 Chris Vines, who works as the Utah Area Leader for Raising Cane’s, tells ABC4 the restaurant chain has gone to extraordinary measures to make the rush as painless as possible.
 While she agrees that the drive-thru line can be quite long, the best way to grab a basket of chicken fingers is to park the car and come inside the building.

 “We’ve hired security, and they’ve really helped because we don’t want to be an inconvenience to the neighborhood or the other local businesses.
 We’ve added another week of that just to make sure that we’re doing our part to make sure everyone’s good with each other and trying to come to the restaurants a lot faster.
 I think a lot of people get discouraged when they see the drive-thru line, but to come in it’s much quicker,” she explains.

 Speaking to ABC4 at roughly 11:15 on a Wednesday morning, Vines remarked there was no line inside the restaurant and an order could be fulfilled in about five minutes.
 She added the lunch rush usually results in a 15-20 minute wait for customers.

 While Cane’s does have a mobile order feature on its app and website, Vines recommends folks do not order in that method, unless they are confident in their ability to correctly maneuver on a mobile device.
 If the location is not enabled or if the proper time slot is not selected, issues in getting the food read could quickly arise, although the customer has already paid for their food.